Hadsga/Detecting-Fake-News/FakeNews.md

 **Missing values**

-There are some missing values in the columns "text" and "author".
+There are some missing values in the columns "text" and "title".

 ``` r
 plot_missing(full, ggtheme = theme_minimal())